Air Bud: Golden Receiver

 Air Bud: Golden Receiver (also known as Air Bud 2) is a 1998 sports comedy film directed by Richard Martin.
 It is the sequel to Air Bud.
 The film was shot in Vancouver, British Columbia, Canada.
 It is also the second Air Bud film to be released theatrically.
 Outside the United States, the film was often titled Air Bud 2.
 This film is dedicated in memory of the original Air Bud (Buddy), who died of Synovial sarcoma – a rare form of cancer that affects soft tissue near the joints of the arm, leg, or neck – in 1998, several months before the film's release.

-Unlike its predecessor, Air Bud: Golden Receiver was a box office failure, receiving negative reviews and grossing $10,224,116 against a budget of $11 million.
-Another film, Air Bud: Returns, is scheduled to be released in 2026, marking the first theatrical release in 28 years.
+Air Bud: Golden Receiver was released by Alliance Releasing in Canada and by Dimension Films in the United States on August 14, 1998.
+It grossed $10.2 million and received negative reviews.

 Plot

-In Fernfield, Washington, Josh Framm, now a teenager and a basketball player, becomes angry with his mother, Jackie, when she begins dating Patrick Sullivan, the town's new veterinarian, after a couple of failed dates with other men.
+In Fernfield, Washington, Josh Framm, now a teenager and a basketball player, becomes angry with his mother, Jackie, when she begins dating Patrick Sullivan, the town's new veterinarian.
 Patrick innocently tosses Josh's basketball-savvy dog, Buddy, a football one day.
 Josh discovers that Buddy also has an uncanny ability to play the sport of football.
-After his best friend Tom convinces Josh to sign up for football instead of basketball, Buddy plays on Josh's junior high football team, the Timberwolves.
-At first, the team is failing miserably, and the school intends to fire the coach, if he does not start winning, but thanks to Buddy's excellent athletic skills and speed, the team has a streak of wins and makes the playoffs.
-In addition, they advance to the championship.
+After his best friend Tom convinces Josh to sign up for football, Buddy plays on Josh's junior high football team, the Timberwolves.
+At first, the team is failing miserably, with the school intending to fire Coach Fanelli.
+Thanks to Buddy's excellent athletic skills and speed, however, the team has a streak of wins and makes the playoffs, advancing to the championship.

-Meanwhile, two Russians, Popov, and the glamorous and bossy, Natalya, kidnap Buddy in the hope of having him perform as the unique attraction in a Russian circus.
+Meanwhile, two Russians, Popov and Natalya, kidnap Buddy in the hope of having him perform as the unique attraction in a Russian circus.
 At the same time, when Patrick proposes to his mother, Josh runs away.
-Josh's coach finds him at the train station and convinces him that just because Patrick is in his life now, he does not have to stop loving his father.
+Coach Fanelli finds him at the train station and convinces him that just because Patrick is in his life now, he does not have to stop loving his father.
 Josh returns home, but Patrick and Buddy are gone.